 - Desktop and laptop computers

 - Photographic equipment

 - Surround sound stereo systems

 Online businesses that don’t see the services or products listed here and need help processing credit card payments should begin the application process today.
-High-risk merchants are EMB’s specialty and the firm’s experts will work hard to help brick-and-mortar and online businesses of all sizes to succeed.
-Start the process by applying for a merchant account now.
+High-risk merchants are EMB’s specialty and the firm’s experts will work hard to help bricks-and-mortar and online businesses of all sizes to succeed.
+Start the process by applying for a collection agency merchant account now.

 Documents needed to get an online electronics business merchant account